MahdiaAhmadi/Software_Quality_Testing/README.md

 # Quality in Software System

-### 1. Read the CHAPTER 5- Software Testing from Guide to the Software Engineering Body of Knowledge v4.0- SWEBOK- v4.0

-### 2. Read the OWASP Application Security Verification Standard (ASVS)
+### 1. Read the OWASP Application Security Verification Standard (ASVS)

-### 3. Develop a simple application, with at least 5 functions
+### 2. Develop a simple application, with at least 5 functions

 #### Purpose of the Application